 Why visit Cambodia?
 Because it is home to one of Asia's oldest cultures and most important historic places.
 No matter where you visit, the scenery is spectacular and mostly unspoiled.
 Khmer people everywhere are genuinely friendly.
 English is widely spoken.
 The weather is tropical year 'round and the country is probably safer than your own home town.
 Everyone should visit Angkor Wat at least once in his life, altough you can explore it ten times and always see something new and exciting.

 Cambodia is worth much more time than a quick trip to Angkor Wat.
-You will be pleasantly surprised if you visit Phnom Penh, which is practically a living museum of French Colonial architecture, colorful temples, nightlife, shopping and the mighty Mekong River.
-You can fly between Siem Reap and Phnom Penh in 4o minutes or drive in about five hours.
+You will be pleasantly surprised if you visit Phnom Penh, which is practically a living museum of French Colonial architecture, colorful temples, fun nightlife, shopping, and the mighty Mekong River.
+You can fly between Siem Reap and Phnom Penh in 40 minutes or drive in about five hours.

 Cambodia's best gay nightlife is in Phnom Penh, where there are six gay bars (including one that attracts drag queens) the last time we counted.
 There are also several large discos that attract a very large gay clientele.
 Siem Reap is far quieter.
 Nightspots there are very mixed.
 Local gays in Siem Reap enjoy two after-hours places that are off the tourist radar, and appear to account for as much as a third of the clientele.

 Cambodia has a small but very active pride organization located in Phnom Penh.